K Award Program for On-time Proposal Preparation (K-POPP)

 The NIH Career Development (K) Award Program for On-time Proposal Preparation (K-POPP) is designed to provide practical resources (i.e. checklists, timelines, helpdesk etc.) to ensure applicants are staying on target to meet the submission deadline.
 K-POPP will provide direction and strategy for assembling the application and will guide the applicant in collaborating with their mentors to develop the career development plan and research strategy.

 How to Apply:

 Interested VP&S junior faculty members or postdoctoral scientists/research associate scientists must apply in order to participate.
-Sign-up for the October 2022 K-POPP is now closed.
+Sign-up for the February 2023 K-POPP is now open.
 Email [email protected] for more information.

 - Session 5: NIH Rigor and Reproducibility

 - Date: Monday, November 28th from 12:00 - 1:00 pm

 - Session 6: All other components of the K Award

 - Date: Monday, December 19th from 12:00 - 1:00 pm